News of podcasting’s death has been greatly debated

 For the record - I don’t believe podcasting is dead.
 I do believe it’s still struggling for business legitimacy as it was the day it was created.
 Being as that’s almost five years now, that’s pretty sad in my opinion.

-2. Leesa Barnes on January 15th, 2008 9:54 am
+• Leesa Barnes January 15, 2008 at 9:54 am

 Unfortunately, this debate pops up in earnest at least once every 4 months.
 Typically when someone is looking for traffic to their blog or podcast.
 Somewhere around April or May, this will pop up again.
 So, people will continue to debate and will create at the same time.

-3. alex on January 15th, 2008 10:19 am
+• alex January 15, 2008 at 10:19 am

 Downloadable media is an important element in the media mix, and it will be monetized.